CuriousCoder25/_CityLink_legacy/README.md

 **City Link** is a mobile and web application that helps citizens report issues in their cities, such as broken streetlights, potholes, and other urban problems.
 It helps local governments solve problems faster and more efficiently.

+---

 ### Developed by:

-- Gaurav Kathayat - Developer, City Link (Team Lead)
+- **Gaurav Kathayat** – Developer, City Link (Team Lead)
-- Jeevan Joshi - Developer, City Link
+- Jeevan Joshi – Developer, City Link

+> Note: Gaurav Kathayat is the sole owner and maintainer of this project.
+See [Contributor Agreement](CONTRIBUTOR_AGREEMENT.md) for details.

+---

 ## Features